Psmths/windows-forensic-artifacts/file-activity/automatic-destinations.md

  - `C:\temp\test.xlsx` was opened using `Microsoft Office Excel x64`
  - `C:\temp\test.xlsx` was accessed twice using Excel
  - The last known time Excel was used to access `C:\temp\test.xlsx` was at `2023-06-24 17:56:09`

+We can gather more information given the Creation/Modification timestamps of the AutomaticDestinations file `b8ab77100df80ab2.automaticDestinations-ms` itself:

+ - The creation timestamp of the file `b8ab77100df80ab2.automaticDestinations-ms` is `2022-02-12 15:22:00`, indicating that (given the AutomaticDestinations files were not deleted) Excel was first used to access files at `2022-02-12 15:22:00`
+ - The modification timestamp of the file is `2023-06-24 17:56:09`, indicating that this was the last time Excel was used to access a file.
+As this is the `Last modified` timestamp of the entry for `C:\temp\test.xlsx`, we can conclude this is the last known file that Excel accessed on this system, corroborated by its `MRU` value of 0.

 As the AutomaticDestinations file is a collection of LNK files, JLECmd offers an additional option to parse these as well through the `--ld` flag.
 We can get a lot more information this way, for example, accessing a file (`Y:\Documents\new.xlsx`) on a mapped network share (at `192.168.0.20`):